sheffler/kivy-chat-mach2/mach2/renderers/README.md

 Pygments is a code formatter.
 It includes a BBCode formatter, which is very close to what Kivy expects as markup.
 We needed to override one method to escape left-brackets appropriately.

+## To Do

+**Escape Input Text:**

+There may be corner-cases around input text that includes left-brackets ("[") - which denote the introduction of a Kivy markup sequence.

+**Looser List Handling:**

+Some LLMs generate output that consists of numbered sections with other content following.
+This isn't handled quite correctly, because the other content needs to be indented.

+Example:

+    1. This is the first step

+    ``` objc
+       // code omitted
+    ```

+    2. The second step in the process is

+    ``` objc
+       // code omitted
+    ```

+    3. The third step in the process is

+    ``` objc
+       // code omitted
+    ```

+Mistune recognizes this as three separate, one-item lists, and the numbers all turn into "1.".
+Not sure what to do in this case.